fuzzzerd/fmDotNet/README.md

     request.AddSearchField("RELATEDTALE::RelatedField", "value-to-query-for");
     var response = request.Execute();

-*Note: the search is on related fields via Table::Field*.
+*Note: the search is on related fields via Table::Field where the related field is on `yourLayout`*.

 You can perform complex finds with code like the following: